 The parameters used in comparing smartphone processors are of the utmost importance.
 They include the architecture, microarchitecture, and size.

 The brand names also matter in some instances but not always.
-The smartphone SoC brands include Qualcomm Snapdragon, Apple Bionic, HiSilicon Kirin, Samsung Exynos, Mediatek and Unisoc.
+The smartphone SoC brands include Qualcomm Snapdragon, Apple Bionic, HiSilicon Kirin, Samsung Exynos, Mediatek, and Unisoc.

 Instruction Set Architecture

-Instruction Set Architecture versions are ARMv8.A, ARMv8.1-A, ARMv8.2-A, ARMv8.3-A, ARMv8.4-A, ARMv8.5-A and ARMv8.6-A. The current standard is ARMv8.2-A. The newer architecture is always better.
+Instruction Set Architecture versions are ARMv8.A, ARMv8.1-A, ARMv8.2-A, ARMv8.3-A, ARMv8.4-A, ARMv8.5-A, ARMv8.6-A, ARMv9A and ARMv9.2.
+The current standard is ARMv9.2.
+The newer architecture is always better.

 Microarchitecture

-This is the arrangement of the types of processor cores used on the processor/SoC.
-This subject has also been treated in the link below (https://inquisitiveuniverse.com/2020/07/23/processors-cores-in-smartphone-socs/).
 Generally, there are two classes of cores: ‘big and small’ cores.
-The “big” cores handle the heavy tasks like gaming, IG filters, virtual and augmented reality etc. The “small” cores handle the lighter tasks like calls, watching video and the like.
+The “big” cores handle heavy tasks like gaming, IG filters, virtual and augmented reality, etc. The “small” cores handle the lighter tasks like calls, watching videos, and the like.

-If you are purchasing a low entry level or budget device, A53s clocked at 2.0GHz should be okay.
-A midranger should have at the very least, an A73 + A53 arrangement.
-If you can afford it, an SoC with A76 + A55 is very ideal in this day and age.
+If you are purchasing a low entry-level or budget device, A53s clocked at 2.0GHz should be okay.
+A midrange SoC should have at the very least, an A73 + A53 arrangement.
+If you can afford it, an SoC with A76 + A55 is ideal in this day and age.
 So when comparing, A76 is always better than A73 and A55 is always better than A53.

 Size

 The sizes of SoCs are measured in nanometers (nm).
 Smartphone processors have come a long way from the 90nm die size used in the original iPhone.
-It passed through 65nm, 45nm, 32nm, 28nm and 20nm.
+It passed through 65nm, 45nm, 32nm, 28nm, and 20nm.
 Further revisions reduced the sizes to 16nm, 14nm, 12nm, 11nm, 10nm, 8nm, 7nm and now 5nm.
 When comparing, the smaller nanometer is always better.
-This is because smaller SoCs are cooler, faster and more efficient.
+This is because smaller SoCs are cooler, faster, and more efficient.
 Bigger SoCs tend to heat pretty quickly.
 They are also slower and less efficient.

 GPU

-All you need to know about GPUs are written in the link below (What is a GPU?).
+All you need to know about GPUs is written in the link below (What is a GPU?).
 Adreno GPUs have a slight edge because developers tend to optimize games to run better on them.

 RAM & Storage